top of page

 a

-SBD(picking up a folio of fan mail): Well now Byron - very tempting what? - mmm - do you want any of these? very devout or very reforming or very troubled - mmm - this one, of a Tuesday evening - very available
+SBD(picking up a folio of fan mail): Well now, Byron - very tempting what? - mmm - do you want any of these? (snorts) heh - very devout or very reforming or very troubled - zounds! - this one - of a Tuesday evening - very available

-B: I've no time for any of them Scrope - I've only been famous for a month yet I am already entangled in an inescapable web of intrigue and future torments
+B: I've no time for any of them Scrope - I've only been famous a month, yet I am already entangled in an inescapable web of intrigue and future torments

-SBD: I shall lay a wager - the first epistle I pluck - you shall act upon - the prize - my Dormeuse
+SBD: I shall lay a wager - the first epistle I pluck - you shall act upon - the prize - my little Dormeuse carriage

-B: I require a larger vehicle (sits, frowns, kicks fire) - be damned!!
-One would imagine being the most desired man in the capital would alleviate my troubles - in truth - they would appear to have multiplied times a million - or more!
+B: I require a larger vehicle (sits, frowns, kicks fire) - be damned - am I to be every fair maid's schmuck!!
+One would imagine being the most desired man in the capital would alleviate such trouble - in truth, it would appear to have multiplied times a million (checks faulty mathematics) - well, at least double

-WB: Good day - good Lord - what ails the toast of London!
+WB: Good day all (observes B's sulk) - good Lord, what's burning the toast of London?

-SBD: The attention of romantic reformers is overwhelming him (pockets several letters)
+SBD: The attention of Romantic reformers is quite overwhelming Grub Street's favourite son (pockets several letters)

-WB: pfft! - enjoy it while you can my dear Byron - our people are fickle and prefer our heroes to throw more Naval or Hussar-type shapes
+WB: Pfft! - enjoy it while you can, my dear Byron - our people are fickle and prefer their heroes to throw more Naval or Hussar-type shapes

-B: Sunburn me!! if they'd win a deuced war I should be relieved of this (points to a folio of letters) and this (pile of unsolicited MS's) and this! (points to trunk stuffed with odd stockings, bloomers and lengths of lustrous hair)
+B: Sunburn me first, Bankes! - if they'd win a deuced war, I should be relieved of this (points to a folio of letters) and this (pile of unsolicited MS's) and this! (points to trunk stuffed with odd stockings, bloomers and lengths of lustrous hair)

-WB: What a fool you are Byron!
-We will all age - perchance rapidly, considering the hours we keep - don't let these opportunities pass you by - (picks up a letter) - zounds! what have we here - a PARK!!
+WB: What a fool you are, Byron - are we not all rattling toward the grave?- perchance rapidly, considering the hours we keep - don't hold these amorous opportunities so cheap! (picks up a letter) - zounds! - what have we here - a PARK!!

-SBD: You simply must go Byron - after all - you can always escape to the Levant if you are uncovered in a state of disgrace
+SBD: You simply must go, Byron - after all, you can always hie it to the Levant - like our Bankes here - if you are discovered trowserless in a Covent Garden back-street

-B: mmmm - show me - could be a trap - several husbands and members of The Fancy already want my hide - I'll think on't
+B: Mmm - could be a trap - several husbands and members of The Fancy already want my hide - I'll think on't

 SBD and WB prepare to depart for Whites and another ruinous session of Hazard